-Native to Eastern Asia, Australia, and the Pacific Islands, the folklore of the Ti plant is as lush as its foliage.
+Native to eastern Asia, Australia, and the Pacific Islands, the folklore of the ti plant is as lush as its evergreen foliage.
 This "good luck plant" was believed by early Polynesians to have mystical powers.
-Legend has it that the more stalks on your ti plant, the greater fortune you will have in matters of the heart, mind and more.
+Legend has it that the more stalks on your ti plant, the greater fortune you will have in matters of the heart, mind, and more.
+Beloved for its colorful, fast-growing, and lasting foliage, the ti plant comes in dark glossy green, deep glossy red, other shades of green, red, maroon, rose, pink, orange, yellow, and white.
 Foliage comes in an array of vibrant colors though most commonly in plum purple and hot magenta.
-Beloved for their colorful, lasting foliage, the Ti plant comes in dark glossy green, deep glossy red, as well as other shades of green, red, maroon, rose, pink, orange, yellow and white.
-Some of the showiest varieties include "Firebrand," "Painter’s Palette" and "Oahu Rainbow."

-Come spring, small six-petaled star-shaped florets may appear on a dropping branched stem known as a panicle.
-Blooms come in white, pink, lavender or yellow, revealing six yellow stamens and a single white pistil.
-Later in the season, one-and-a-half-inch fleshy round berry fruits are born in green, yellow or red.
+Ti plant is best planted in the spring.
+Seedlings show their true color as the leaves mature; older leaves turn yellow.
+Leaf clusters make up spirals at the tips of branches.
+Smooth and flexible leaves are large, narrow-oblong, each 1 to 2 feet long and about 4 inches wide on most varieties.
+In spring, small six-petaled star-shaped florets may appear on a dropping branched stem or panicle.
+Blooms come in white, pink, lavender, or yellow, revealing six yellow stamens and a single white pistil.
+Later in the season, 1 1/2-inch fleshy round berry fruits are born in green, yellow, or red.

-Popular in Hawaii, this upright evergreen shrub is pictured above in a tropical landscape.
-It has single or branched stems that will reach 10 feet high and the entire plant will spread three to four feet wide moderately fast.
+Popular in Hawaii, this upright evergreen shrub is at home in a tropical landscape.
+It has single or branched stems that will reach 10 feet high, and the entire plant will spread three to four feet wide moderately fast.
 These plants do well as specimens, accent plants, and shrubs to make up a privacy hedge.
 To prepare an area for this plant outdoors, shovel and till to loosen the soil and remove weeds.

 Select a location that gets a whole day of full to partially filtered sunlight.
-While Ti can tolerate lots of heat, this "good luck plant" doesn't have quite enough fortune to handle drought.
-Ensure that the roots stay moist in light filtered shade.
+While ti can tolerate lots of heat, the good luck plant doesn't have quite enough fortune to handle drought.
+Ensure that the roots stay moist in light-filtered shade.
 Too much direct light and heat may cause the foliage to burn.

 Ti plants prefer slightly acidic soil that is fertile and well-drained.
 Maintain moisture in sandy or loamy soil (avoid wet or hard clay and sites where there could be salt spray).
 If planted in an area that is too shady or soggy, roots and stems may rot, snail and slug damage may occur, and the plant will be susceptible to leaf spot.